We cannot change the world but together we can make a difference

 What we are doing -now and in the future

 Cambodia is a country that has almost endless demand for health education and assistance.
-Unlike larger NGO’s we work at grass roots levels in villages.
+Unlike larger NGO’s we work at grass roots levels in villages and slums.
 This has been a successful model for the delivery of free primary health and dental care services and we intend to continue these clinics into the future.

 • continuing clinical education for midwives and nurses